LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Key insight: TTFT increases with input size.
 A 100-token prompt might get a 200ms TTFT, but a 50,000-token prompt could see 1-2 seconds of TTFT on the same model.
 Always benchmark with realistic input sizes.

-Raw benchmarks like MMLU and HumanEval give you a rough ranking, but they do not tell you which model is best for your task.
-Here is what I have observed across production workloads.
+Raw benchmarks like MMLU and HumanEval give you a rough ranking.
+They do not tell you which model is best for your specific workload.
+Here is what I have observed across production systems.

 Summarization

-Claude Sonnet and GPT-4o are both excellent at summarization.
+Claude Sonnet 4.6 and GPT-4o are both excellent.
 For technical document summarization, Claude tends to preserve more nuance and structure.
-Gemini 1.5 Pro handles extremely long documents better than anything else because of its 2M context window.
-For cost-sensitive summarization at scale, GPT-4o-mini and Gemini Flash both produce acceptable results at a fraction of the cost.
+Gemini 2.5 Pro handles extremely long documents better than anything else because of its 1M context window at standard pricing.
+For cost-sensitive summarization at scale, GPT-4o-mini and Gemini 2.5 Flash both produce acceptable results at a fraction of the cost.

 Code Generation

-Claude Opus and Sonnet lead on code generation tasks in my experience.
+Claude Opus 4.6 and Sonnet 4.6 lead on code generation in my experience.
 They produce more idiomatic code, handle edge cases better, and follow complex multi-file instructions more reliably.
-GPT-4o is close behind.
-For simple code generation (boilerplate, CRUD, formatting), GPT-4o-mini is more than sufficient and 10-20x cheaper.
+GPT-4.1 is competitive and comes with a 1M context window that is useful for large codebases.
+For simple code generation (boilerplate, CRUD, formatting), GPT-4o-mini is more than sufficient and dramatically cheaper.

 Classification

 For text classification, you almost never need a frontier model.
-GPT-4o-mini, Claude Haiku, and Gemini Flash all achieve 90%+ accuracy on well-prompted classification tasks.
-The cost difference is massive: classifying 1 million short texts costs about $30 with GPT-4o-mini versus $500+ with GPT-4o.
+GPT-4o-mini, Claude Haiku 4.5, and Gemini 2.5 Flash all achieve 90%+ accuracy on well-prompted classification tasks.
+The cost difference is staggering: classifying 1 million short texts costs roughly $30 with GPT-4o-mini versus $500+ with GPT-4o.

 Complex Reasoning

-This is where the flagship models justify their price.
-For multi-step reasoning, mathematical proofs, legal analysis, or tasks requiring careful logical thinking, Claude Opus and o1 outperform everything else.
+This is where flagship models justify their price.
+For multi-step reasoning, mathematical proofs, legal analysis, or tasks requiring careful logical thinking, Claude Opus 4.6, GPT-5, and the o-series models outperform everything else.
 Sonnet and GPT-4o handle moderate reasoning well but fail on harder problems.
+The o4-mini model offers a strong middle ground for reasoning tasks at $1.10/$4.40.

 Building a Benchmarking Harness in Node.js